Machine Uptime Monitor User Manual

 ncd-gateway-config Nodes

 ncd-gateway-config nodes handle communications between the Wireless Network hardware and Node-Red.
-They are not full nodes that will ever dispaly as a node in your flow and instead act as underlying communication handlers and data emitters.
+They are not full nodes that will ever display as a node in your flow and instead act as underlying communication handlers and data emitters.
 These are the objects/entities that are configured in the Wireless Gateway and Wireless Device nodes chosen under “Serial Device”.

 These nodes connect directly to the wireless module/modem to send and receive data to and from Node-Red.
 They act as the bridge between the hardware and software layers of the Gateway or computer running Node-Red.